Key takeaways

 Extract what the experts know

 A skilled instructional designer can take a few hours of unstructured SME conversation and pull out the decision points, the common mistakes, and the rules of thumb that experts rely on without realizing it.
-That’s the raw material that makes training useful.

 Design the experience